Heading to Cambodia? We share these Cambodian tips for first-time visitors, so you can plan the perfect trip.

 Flights are available if you are short on time but they will need to be booked in advance.

-Who doesn’t want to wear cool hippy pants when travelling Asia?
+Who doesn’t want to wear cool hippy pants when traveling to Asia?

 As with most temples in the world, you will need to dress appropriately when visiting temples.
 Legs and shoulders should be covered, there are some temples that won’t allow you entry if you are not dressed respectfully.